 - HIDDEN Provides the information to Software Architect and Business Developer.

-- Client Manager requests you for the additional scope in order to develop a better quote.
+- Client Manager requests you for the additional scope to develop a better quote.

 - HIDDEN Software Architect and Business Developer prepare the first project estimation.

 - We provide you with a quote.